exercism/generic-highlightjs-lang/README.md

 bun dev
 ```

-This will start a [Vite dev server](https://vite.dev/) that contains some Uiua code and some highlighted text.
+This will start a [Vite dev server](https://vite.dev/) that contains some LANGUAGE_NAME code and some highlighted text.